Workplace Diversity and Inclusion – Startling Facts and Figures

 Words like “strident”, “aggressive”, “bossy” and “abrasive” appeared often in women’s reviews and virtually not at all in men’s reviews.
 The above trend applied equally to male and female reviewers, showing that there is an innate gender bias in the language used regardless of the reviewer’s gender.

 So, while male behavior might be described as “assertive” a woman would most likely be viewed as “aggressive”.
 This could be ascribed to a society-wide subconscious desire to place women in less dominant positions.
 As the primary child rearer, the “behind every great man…” myth..or simply in subordinate roles at work.
-It may seem hard to shift an entire societal subconsciousness, however, with appropriate training, time and patience we can create an atmosphere of mutual respect and understanding, as well as recognizing the advantages to the teamwork of differing communication styles.
+It may seem hard to shift an entire societal subconsciousness, however, with appropriate training, time and patience we can create an atmosphere of mutual respect and understanding, as well as recognize the advantages to the teamwork of differing communication styles.

 6. Recent USCCC report shows that most transgender workers face discrimination at work